Croatian language

 Croatian is the standard variety of the Serbo-Croatian language mainly used by Croats.
 It is the national official language and literary standard of Croatia, one of the official languages of Bosnia and Herzegovina, Montenegro, the Serbian province of Vojvodina, the European Union and a recognized minority language elsewhere in Serbia and other neighbouring countries.

 In the mid-18th century, the first attempts to provide a Croatian literary standard began on the basis of the Neo-Shtokavian dialect that served as a supraregional lingua franca – pushing back regional Chakavian, Kajkavian, and Shtokavian vernaculars.
 The decisive role was played by Croatian Vukovians, who cemented the usage of Ijekavian Neo-Shtokavian as the literary standard in the late 19th and the beginning of the 20th century, in addition to designing a phonological orthography.
 Croatian is written in Gaj's Latin alphabet.

 Besides the Shtokavian dialect, on which Standard Croatian is based, there are two other main supradialects spoken in Croatia, Chakavian and Kajkavian.
 These supradialects, and the four national standards – Bosnian, Croatian, Montenegrin and Serbian – are usually subsumed under the term "Serbo-Croatian" in English; this term is controversial for native speakers, and names such as "Bosnian-Croatian-Montenegrin-Serbian" (BCMS) are used by linguists and philologists in the 21st century.

-In 1997, the Croatian Parliament established the Days of the Croatian Language from March 11 to 17.
-Since 2013, the Institute of Croatian language has been celebrating the Month of the Croatian Language, from February 21 (International Mother Language Day) to March 17 (the day of signing the Declaration on the Name and Status of the Croatian Literary Language).